737 Proves One Engine Is Enough

 Key Takeaways:

-• A Nationwide Boeing 737 experienced its right-hand engine separating from the wing shortly after takeoff from South Africa's Cape Town International Airport.
+• A Nationwide Boeing 737 experienced a right-hand engine separation shortly after takeoff from South Africa's Cape Town International Airport.

-• Passengers noted the remarkable calm of both staff and fellow passengers during the emergency, and airport operations quickly normalized after a brief runway closure.
+• Passengers and crew remained remarkably calm throughout the emergency, and airport operations quickly returned to normal after a brief runway closure for debris clearance.

 See a mistake?
 Contact us.